Skip to content

 If your incorporated business gets into trouble, your personal assets are protected against business debts.
 Therefore, there is a significantly reduced financial risk when you incorporate your business into a separate legal entity.

-For example, as a shareholder in a company, you would not be liable for the business’ debts.
+For example, as a shareholder in a company, you would not be liable for the business’s debts.
 If the company went bankrupt, creditors would be unable to claim your personal assets to offset the company’s debt.
-The creditor would be limited to claiming assets owned solely by the business.
+A creditor could only claim assets owned by the business itself.

 Continue reading this article below the form